The Bigg Chill: Demi Lovato incident

 In April 2021, The Bigg Chill received widespread attention on social media after singer-songwriter and actor Demi Lovato criticized the store on her Instagram story.
 Lovato argued that it had too many diet foods prominently displayed, which she characterized as "perpetuating a society that not only enables but praises disordered eating", including the hashtag "#dietculturevultures".
 The Bigg Chill responded that it carries those products for people with celiac disease, diabetes, and vegans.
 They also directly messaged Lovato on Instagram, "We are not diet vultures.
 We cater to all of our customers needs for the past 36 years.
 We are sorry you found this offensive".
 The back-and-forth continued, with Lovato receiving significant backlash on social media and in the news.
 Some users accused Lovato of using her large platform—Lovato had 102 million Instagram followers—to unfairly criticize a small business.
 The Bigg Chill told The Huffington Post that they were "really hurt by Demi's comments" and reiterated their support for their variety of options.

 Lovato apologized a few days later, describing her experience in the store and how it triggered her, and said, "I just get really passionate.
 Y'all know me.
 I'm pretty feisty, and sometimes my emotions get the best of me".
 Afterwards, The Bigg Chill denied rumors that Lovato had donated $100,000 to the store and said they did not want Lovato to do so.
 The store's following on Instagram increased from 6,000 to 42,000 followers during the controversy.
 Russell commented that people were "shocked by how she came at us.
 And so were we.
 It was like, wait, why is she attacking us?
 What did we do?"
+In July 2025, Lovato revisited the frozen yogurt shop ahead of the release for her single "Fast", as a conciliatory gesture.